Review of Vice

 Scale- four for wasting our time.

 Diversity- well the casting of Tyler Perry and Lisa Gay Hamilton was excellent although they only spent ten minutes on screen.
-Liz Chaney lesbianism wasn’t erased.
+Liz Cheney lesbianism wasn’t erased.